 Pain and sacrifice

 Why was Isaac so passive?
-His experience of live was deeply scarred by pain.
+His experience of life was deeply scarred by pain.
 Remember, he is the first generation of the covenant to be circumcised at eight days old.
 Abraham was circumcised as an adult, when his cognitive patterns were already set.
 Ishmael was circumcised at 13 years old, so the pain of circumcision may have affected his development.

 But for Isaac, an eight day old infant, the pain of circumcision would have been a large share of his accumulated life experience up to that point.
 Still new to the world, not yet able to coherently make use of his body or model his world, he receives – along a channel that would otherwise be one of the primary pleasure-seeking channels, central to his experience of the good things in life – a burst of incredibly intense pain instead.
 It is not unreasonable to imagine that this would channel his attention away from his sexual, generative desires.